ManageIQ/manageiq-consumption/docs/demo/README.md

 pool.showback_events
 ```

-If we get the sum of this charges we get #<Money fractional:0 currency:USD>
+If we get the sum of this charges we get #<Money fractional:0 currency:USD>,
+there are not charges nor price plans associated to the pool

 ```ruby
 pool.sum_of_charges
 ```